marletacornelia/marletacornelia/README.md

 # Introduction

 Hello! 👋
-I'm Marleta Cornelia Leander, a Computer Science student at Institut Teknologi Sumatera (ITERA) with a strong interest in Data Science, Machine Learning, and Artificial Intelligence.
+I'm Marleta Cornelia Leander, a Data Science graduate from Institut Teknologi Sumatera (ITERA) with a strong interest in Data Science, Machine Learning, and Artificial Intelligence.

 I enjoy exploring how technology and data-driven approaches can be applied to solve real-world problems through research and practical projects.